videolabs/libdsm/README.md

 # liBDSM

-lib Defective SMb (libDSM) is a SMB protocol client implementation in pure C, with a _lot_ less features than Samba and also a more permissive license (currently LGPL).
+lib Defective SMb (libDSM) is a SMB protocol client implementation in pure old C, with a _lot_ less features than Samba but with a more permissive license (currently LGPL + proprietary).
-The initial goal of this project is to have a lib with an iOS/Android compatible license to be intgrated into VLC for iOS and VLC for Android.
+The initial goal of this project is to have a lib with a license compatible with the iOS/Android/WinRT appstores in order to integrate it into VLC for iOS and VLC for Android.

+This library is also licensable under a proprietary license, if LGPL is not good enough for you.

 The lib is provided as a static library or as a dynamically linked library.
-A few useless (yet) utils are also provided.
+A few useless (yet) utils are also provided, mostly for testing purpose.

 ## Building

 ### Requirements

-* A Unix system with a bash-shell (i guess)
+* A Unix system with a bash-compatible shell
 * C99 C compiler
 * (GNU) Make
 * Autotools